uhbambi/keketest/README.md

 [ttag](https://github.com/ttag-org/ttag/) is used for handling translations.
 For server-side rendering the `Accept-Language` header gets checked and the first locale used and on-the-fly translated (`src/core/ttag.js` provides the functions).
 On the client-side a seperate bundle for every language gets provided.
 The language definitions in `i18n/template.pot` and `i18n/template-ssr.pot` get updated when doing a full production build with all languages (`npm run build`).

-To build only specific languages, you can define them with the `--langs` flag:
+To build only specific languages, you can define them with the `--langs` flag (probably won't work on Windows):

 ```
 npm run build -- --langs de,gr
 ```

-## Styles
+### Customization

-To add more css styles, create a new css file in `src/styles` based on `src/styles/default.css` with a filename beginning with "theme-" and rebuild`.
+For customization check out [CUSTOMIZATION.md](./doc/CUSTOMIZATION.md).

 ## Hourly Event